Pool Program

 • Conduct pre-opening and routine inspections of public swimming pools and spas.

-• Issue pool operator certificates to all individuals who successfully complete an approved pool and spa operator’s course.
+• Issue pool operator certificates to all individuals who complete an approved pool and spa operator’s course.

 • Respond to complaints pertaining to public swimming pools and spas.